How to shave off your beard!

 A week later, plan your shave.
 Do not leave it to the last minute, plan when you will have time.
 A Sunday night is usually a good choice as you are not rushing for work.
 As they say, fail to prepare, prepare to fail!

-Pop a clean wetted flannel in a zip-lock bag in the fridge at this stage.
+Pop a clean wet flannel in a zip-lock bag in the fridge at this stage.
+You can thank us later!

 Steam it!
 A hot shower is excellent preparation for a shave.
 The heat will soften your stubble, thus making the shave easier.